How Negligence Works in Personal Injury

 NO FEES UNLESS WE WIN!

 Negligence means fault.
-In specific situations, a person has a legal responsibility not to cause and accident and/ or harm anyone.
+In specific situations, a person has a legal responsibility not to cause an accident and/or harm anyone.
 This is called duty.
-A duty may be attached to a job such as a physician or a store owner.
-It may be attached to a daily task like walking a dog or driving a car.
+A duty may be attached to a job, such as a physician or a store owner, or it may be attached to daily tasks like walking a dog or driving a car.

-The duty may be to do some like obey traffic laws.
-The duty may be to not do something.
+The duty may be to obey traffic laws.
+The duty may be not to do something.
 An example of a duty not to do something would be a surgeon not causing an additional injury to a patient.

 Related: Elements of Negligence